Gjert Ingebrigtsen

-On 14 September, a runner on Gjert Ingebrigtsen's team, was one of the runners that knocked Jakob Ingebrigtsen out of a heat before the semi-finals (1500 m), at the 2025 World Championship; That Portuguese runner feels that he has been discriminated against, by not getting accreditation for his coach, Gjert Ingebrigtsen.
-Furthermore, according to José Carlos Pinto—World Athletics is the one that has made the final decision in the case regarding not giving accreditation to Gjert Ingebrigtsen.
-However, World Athletics said (on the same day), that no countries asked for Ingebrigtsen to get accreditation.

-Gjert Ingebrigtsen has been coaching (without accreditation) in Japan, according to media in September 2025; He has been coaching Narve Gilje Nordås, there; Ingebrigtsen and the athletes in "Vikings Athletics" have been preparing, there.

-He formerly coached three of his sons: Henrik, Filip, and Jakob.

-Gjert Ingebrigtsen is honorary member of Sandnes IL; in 2025, José Carlos Pinto and Kieran Lumb became members of that team too; brothers Henrik, Filip, and Jakob Ingebrigtsen are already members.

-As of Q4 2025, three of his sons (Jakob, Filip and Henrik) are trying to secure rights to some names and expressions; That conflict against Gjert Ingebrigtsen, is being looked at by Patentstyret, a governmental agency.
-Later that year, media said that Jakob is co-founder of a team of professional runners; sons Jakob, Filip and Henrik are runners on that team.
+Gjert Arne Ingebrigtsen (born 12 January 1966) is a Norwegian athletics coach.
+He coached his sons Henrik, Filip, and Jakob until 2022, and later coached Narve Gilje Nordås, Kieran Lumb, Maël Gouyette, and Per Svela until 2026.

+As of August 2026, Ingebrigtsen coaches Portuguese athletes Patrícia Silva, the bronze medallist at the 2026 European Athletics Championships, and José Carlos Pinto.
+He received accreditation through the Portuguese national team for the 2026 European Championships, having previously received Portuguese accreditation in December 2025.
+During the Championships, the European Athletic Association withdrew his accreditation on safeguarding grounds.

+Since 2023, the Norwegian Athletics Association has repeatedly declined to grant Ingebrigtsen accreditation for international competitions, citing its responsibility to provide athletes with a safe environment.

 Career

 Ingebrigtsen coached three of his sons until 2022; those sons all had significant achievements in 2018.
 At the 2018 European Athletics Championships, Jakob won gold medals in both 1500 m and 5000 m, while Henrik won a silver medal in 5,000 m and placed fourth in 1500 m.
 Filip won gold medal at the 2018 European Cross Country Championships.
 Ingebrigtsen was awarded the title Norwegian Sports Coach of the Year for 2018, awarded at Idrettsgallaen in January 2019.

 Henrik, Filip and Jakob have all competed at the Summer Olympics.
 Henrik placed fifth in 1500 metres at the 2012 Summer Olympics in London, and reached the semifinal in 1500 metres at the 2016 Summer Olympics.
 Both Filip and Jakob competed in 1500 metres at the 2020 Summer Olympics in Tokyo, where Jakob won the gold medal and set Olympic record with time 3:28.32.

-The Ingebrigtsen family has been featured in the television series Team Ingebrigtsen (2016-2021) and Ingebrigtsen: Born to Run (2024).
+The Ingebrigtsen family has been featured in the television series Team Ingebrigtsen (2016–2021) and Ingebrigtsen: Born to Run (2024).

-Ingebrigtsen coaches (as of 2025), middle distance runner Narve Nordås, who won bronze at the 2023 World Championships in Budapest.
+Ingebrigtsen coached Narve Nordås, who won bronze at the 2023 World Championships in Budapest.